RunestoneInteractive/RunestoneServer/source/Debugging/KnowyourerrorMessages.rst

 .. activecode:: db_ex3_11

-    present_time = input("enter the present timein hours:")
+    present_time = input("Enter the present timein hours:")
-    set_alarm = input("set the hours for alarm:")
+    set_alarm = input("Set the hours for alarm:")
-    int (present_time,set_time,alarm_time)
+    int (present_time, set_time, alarm_time)
     alarm_time = present_time + set_alarm
-    print (alarm_time)
+    print(alarm_time)

 .. reveal:: db_ex311_reveal
     :showtitle: Show me the Solution

     .. admonition:: Solution

         In this example the error message is about ``set_time`` not defined on line 3.
 In this case the undefined name is not used in an assignment statement, but is used as a parameter (incorrectly) to a function call.
 A search on ``set_time`` reveals that in fact it is only used once in the program.
 Did the author mean ``set_alarm``?
 If we make that assumption we immediately get another error ``NameError: name 'alarm_time' is not defined on line: 3``.
 The variable ``alarm_time`` is defined on line 4, but that does not help us on line 3.
-Furthermore we now have to ask the question is this function call ``int(present_time,set_alarm,alarm_time)`` even the correct use of the ``int`` function?
+Furthermore we now have to ask the question is this function call ``int(present_time, set_alarm, alarm_time)`` even the correct use of the ``int`` function?
 The answer to that is a resounding no.  Let's list all of the things wrong with line 3:

         1.  ``set_time`` is not defined and never used, the author probably meant ``set_alarm``.
         2.  ``alarm_time`` cannot be used as a parameter before it is defined, even on the next line!